 Q: What kind of music do the Ohms Brothers play?"

-A: The best description might be "Modern Classics" or "Smooth Rock".
-Those would be exceptional musical selections from fairly recent times that can connect with people of various ages and backgrounds.
+A: The best description of the Ohms Brothers sound might be "Modern Classics”, exceptional musical selections from fairly recent times that can connect with people of various ages and backgrounds.
 The large repertoire includes many of those modern classics from a wide variety of musical genre as well as a number of eclectic tunes that add a uniqueness to the performances.
 That repertoire gets delivered with well-polished vocals and guitar work that catches and holds the attention of listeners.
 The repeat bookings by venue managers attests to the ability to create a special music for a party atmosphere and entertain guests.

 Q: How loud do you play?

-A: The smooth sound is delivered at controlled volume levels that allow the audience members and venue staff to converse comfortably.
-The equipment was specifically selected to allow playing softly in a small setting or expand the system to play large venues with volume levels appropriate for each situation.
+A: The polished sound is delivered at volume levels appropriate to the situation.
+Clear sound can be delivered at volume levels that allow the audience members and venue staff to converse comfortably.
+The professional equipment is always being upgraded with specifically selected components to allow playing softly in a small setting or play large venues with volume levels appropriate for each situation.

 Q: Why the name Ohms Brothers?

 A: As mentioned in the first answer, Georg Ohm was a 19th century German physicist.
-His work resulted in the unit of measurement for electrical resistance or impedance, "ohms", being named for him.
+His work resulted in the unit of measurement for electrical resistance or impedance being named for him, "ohms".
 Audio speakers and other gear used by musicians often carry an Ohms rating indicated with a number followed by the Greek letter "Omega".
-That Omega symbol is the inspiration for the Ohms Brothers logo.
+That Greek symbol is the inspiration for the Ohms Brothers logo.

 Here's a little more background and history...

 Dennis, Guy and Bud work continuously to improve each performance.
-One of their goals is to be thought of as the best duo in the Saint Louis and Saint Charles region of Missouri.
+One of their goals is to be thought of as among the best live performers in the Saint Louis and Saint Charles region of Missouri.
 They practice their musical craft in an effort to deliver the best vocal and guitar duo performances possible.

 Saint Louis is a city well known for great musicians.
 To be thought of as one of the best acoustic duos in Saint Louis, audiences must hear exceptional singers or vocalists who can sing a ballad or a rocker or a folk song with style and power backed up with great harmony.
 The Ohms Brothers work hard to achieve that goal being consider among the best musical duos in the Saint Louis metro region.
 Exceptional vocals supported by impressive guitar work are combined with depth of musical experience to allow Dennis, Guy and Bud to present some of the best vocal duo work accompanied by outstanding guitar musicianship in the greater St. Louis and St. Charles area.